 We conduct media monitoring, write reports, and make recommendations to public and policy makers on media & election legislation, international standards concerning the media and the electoral process and democratic governance.
 Our mission statement is expressed in the slogan "Ensure that all citizens have free access to comprehensive information.”

 The primary objective of our monitoring is to evaluate the range of political and social diversity in media reporting.
 Our methodology of media monitoring originates from the journalism school of the Columbia University, with initial trainings provided to us thanks to support from the National Democratic Institute for International Affairs (NDI).
 In general, our monitoring could be divided into two main categories: election and non-election.
 The methodology has been proven, tested, and enhanced by our experts in a number of countries of Europe, Asia, America and Africa.
-Given its comprehensive qualitative & quantitative aspects with content-oriented approach, it is specially designed to provide in-depth feedback on pluralism and diversity in media reporting, including coverage of chosen subjects/themes (e.g. integration, minorities, corruption etc.).
+Given its comprehensive qualitative & quantitative aspects with content-oriented approach, it is specially designed to provide in-depth feedback on pluralism and diversity in media reporting, including coverage of chosen topics (e.g. integration, minorities, gender, corruption etc.).

 © 1998-2023 MEMO 98, Štefana Králika 1/A, 841 08 Bratislava, Slovakia, firstname.lastname@example.org, +421 903 581 591